 Lord Krishna explains the method of self-development through meditation on the lines of Patanjali’s Yoga Sutras.

 Having established in a clean spot his firm seat, neither too high nor too low, made of cloth, a skin and Kusa grass, one over the other.

-The following verses, Lord Krishna goes on to explain the aids necessary for meditation like how to sit in posture, practice in a clean place, etc.
+In the following verses, Lord Krishna goes on to explain the aids necessary for meditation like how to sit in posture, practice in a clean place, etc.